Adam Gawin: Personal life and cultural significance

 He was married to Helena Gawin née Dereń since 1964.
 He had two children, including Elżbieta Gawin, a controversial online personality known for streaming on YouTube.
 Gawin has become somewhat of an internet phenomena due to his daughter, who regularly mentions her father during her livestreams, often idolising him or accusing him of various abuses, making him a topic of discussion in non-academia circles.
-A nickname “córa belwederska” (Belvedere daughter) was coined because of how Elżbieta Gawin highlights her father's professor's degree; in Poland, the title of professor is awarded to people with a habilitated doctor's degree for outstanding scientific or artistic achievements.
-Since this title is awarded by the President of the Republic of Poland, and the ceremony related to the awarding of this title sometimes takes place in the Belvedere Palace, the person to whom this title has been granted is also called a “Belvedere professor” in less official circumstances.
+The nickname "córa belwederska" (Belvedere daughter) was coined because of how Elżbieta Gawin highlights her father's professor's degree; in Poland, the title of professor is awarded to people with a habilitated doctor's degree for outstanding scientific or artistic achievements.
+Since this title is awarded by the President of the Republic of Poland, and the ceremony related to the awarding of this title sometimes takes place in the Belweder palace, the person to whom this title has been granted is also called a "Belvedere professor" in less official circumstances.